siliconvalley4066/STM32F103C8T6TFTOscilloscope/README.md

 Libraries:<br>
 Adafruit_ILI9341<br>
 XPT2046_Touchscreen<br>
-arduinoFFT by Enrique Condes 1.6.1<br>
+arduinoFFT by Enrique Condes 2.0.0<br>

+There are conflicts with the swap macro in Adafruit_GFX_AS.h and the private function swap in arduinoFFT.h.
+You have to edit the library source code arduinoFFT.h and place a line at the top as following:<br>
+#undef swap<br>

 Schematics:<br>
 <img src="STM32TFTOscillo.png">